joey101937/JEngine/README.md

 ## TextObjects
 //TODO
 # Pathing Layer
 A pathingLayer is an image file with the same dimensions as the world.
 This image however is made up of only a handful of colors with each of those colors representing a type of terrain.
-By default, there are three types defined: green= standard ground; blue= water; black= impassable.
+By default, there are four types defined: green= ground; red=hostile, blue= water; black= impassable.

 GameObject2s can check what type of terrain they are on and it may effect movement.
 GameObjecs contain a **HashMap<PathingLayer.Type,Double>** called **pathingModifers**, which implements a speed modifier based on what type of terrain they are on.
 1=standard speed, .5 = half speed, 2= double speed. *Modifiers of less than 0.05 will be considered impassable and the GameObject will NOT be able to move onto it*.

+*Default Movement Modifiers: ground,hostile: 1.0 | water:0.33 | impass:0.0*

+GameObject2s by default move regularly on ground and hostile terrain, slowly in water, and not at all in impassable terrain.
+Hostile terrain has no intrinsic function but an example use case is setting a player character object to take damage when it detects that the current terrain is hostile.

-You can use a GameObject2's **currentTerrain()** method to fetch the terrain type that the object is currently on. **Note: terrain is determined by the object's *exact* location, usually the object's center point.**
+You can use a GameObject2's **getCurrentTerrain()** method to fetch the terrain type that the object is currently on. **Note: terrain is determined by the object's *exact* location, usually the object's center point.**

 *Example:*